Protect Our Produce

 (whole class, 10+ minutes)

-- Gather your pupils together to reflect on their work.
+- Gather your students together to reflect on their work.

 - Use questions and prompts like these: